autonity/docs.autonity.org/node-operators/install-aut/index.md

 You may also choose to allow traffic on the following ports:

 * `TCP 8545` to make http RPC connections to the node.
-* `TCP 8546` to make WebSocket RPC connections to the node (for example, if you are operating as a validator node to allow a connection from your oracle server if it is running on a different host).
+* `TCP 8546` to make WebSocket RPC connections to the node (for example, if you are operating a validator node and your oracle server is hosted on a separate dedicated machine).
 * `TCP 20203` for node p2p (DEVp2p) communication for consensus gossiping  (required if you are operating a validator node).
 * `TCP 6060` to export Autonity metrics (recommended but not required)